 Despite the extraordinary progress of information technology, "seeing" has remained the core activity of the human cognitive process from the prehistoric era to this very day and into the future.
 This evidence could be supported by the fact among colour scientists that 87% of all information taken through human five senses (sight, hearing, smell, taste and touch) depends upon the sense of sight.
 For this project I would explore the potential of the core cognitive process, attempting an artistic approach via seeing, to implement a process from cognition to abstract interpretation through understanding, and through creativity to artistic expression.
 This visual approach involves a series of portraits of people who I have come to know personally since moving to the Lake District.

 At the same time, they are an attempt to address the root problem of visual images – the fact that the visual image cannot be "negative" as language or text can be.
 It is not, for example, possible to paint a picture of the statement "There is not a cup on the table".
 Renee Magritte is possibly the only artist to have attempted to express the negative concept that can be done so easily in words via visual media.
 Through painting a picture of a pipe, but adding text below it that reads "This is not a pipe", he negates the visual existence of the pipe.
-In this project, the image of fallen leaves is a metaphor for the negation of the existence of a model, usually required for a portrait.
-I attempted to express the "negative" by depicting each fallen leaf as an analogy of the vast majority of people in the world who have never been, and will never be, the subject of a portrait.
+In this project, the image of fallen leaves is a metaphor for the negation of the existence of a model, usually required for a portrait, and is an artistic attempt to express the "negative" in regard to the vast majority of people in the world who have never been, and will never be, the subject of a portrait.
 These people are certainly in the “majority", yet so often represent “minority” groups of people.
 Doing this allows us to consider the possibility of a visual language that questions the true meaning of the vulnerability and dignity of humanity, by bringing the "privilege" of the sitter for a portrait down to the level of nonexistence.
 This series comprises 12 such portraits, in line with the number used to indicate the basic unit of time, in order to promote the possibility of a more universal conversation.